dylanbobb/nbsos/README.md

 Run this OS at your own risk!

-For now I'm heavily basing myself off of: https://github.com/AlgorithMan-de/wyoos But I plan to branch quite durastically once the ground work is layed out.
+For now I'm heavily basing myself off of: https://github.com/AlgorithMan-de/wyoos But I plan to branch quite drastically once the ground work is layed out.